GalaxeTV/mc-pterocopy/README.md

-# mcserver-ftp-sync
+# mcptero-copy

-Syncs Minecraft servers with staging and production
+Copies a production Minecraft server to a developer Minecraft serer

 ## Prerequisites